hasham7861/express-socketio-session/README.md

 **Technologies used:** Vue, Express, Socket.io, and Redis.

-In this example: I set and retrieve username from socketIo but to end session I use expresss route to reference same session and destroying it.
+In this example: I set and retrieve username from socketIo but to end session I use express route to reference same session and destroying it.

 ### Technical: